michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 end
 ````
-<figcaption>some_file.sest</figcaption>
+<figcaption>without_rebar3.sest</figcaption>
 </figure>

 When compiling the above example with `sesterl`, we get two Erlang source files as a result:

 ```
-$ sesterl build some_file.sest -o _generated
+$ sesterl build without_rebar3.sest -o _generated
-  parsing '/home/michal/trying_sesterl/some_file.sest' ...
+  parsing '/home/michal/hello_sesterl/without_rebar3.sest' ...
-  type checking '/home/michal/trying_sesterl/some_file.sest' ...
+  type checking '/home/michal/hello_sesterl/without_rebar3.sest' ...
-  output written on '/home/michal/trying_sesterl/_generated/Hello.erl'. output written on '/home/michal/trying_sesterl/_generated/sesterl_internal_prim.erl'.
+  output written on '/home/michal/hello_sesterl/_generated/Hello.erl'. output written on '/home/michal/hello_sesterl/_generated/sesterl_internal_prim.erl'.
 $ ls _generated
 Hello.erl  sesterl_internal_prim.erl
 ```
 {: .terminal}

 The `Hello.erl` file contains the `'Hello'` erlang module, and `sesterl_internal_prim.erl` ("prim" as in "primitives") contains a module with a few functions to provide some of basic functionality of the language (e.g. Erlang's [send](http://erlang.org/doc/reference_manual/expressions.html#send) wrapped in a function).
-These will not be available in our escript program unless we add code to load this file.
+This modle will not be available in our escript program unless we add code to load it.

-To make our Hello World executable we have to add one dummy line to the beginning of the erlang source file, and then we can run it with `escript -c` (the `-c` argument tells escript to compile the module first):
+To make the escript executable we have to add one dummy line to the beginning of the erlang source file, and then we can run it with `escript -c` (the `-c` argument tells escript to compile the module first):

 ```
 $ (echo "% additional line for escript to work" && cat _generated/Hello.erl) > tmpfile && mv tmpfile _generated/Hello.erl